kiranbhusalusha-bit/CMPN202-Operating-Systems/README.md

 Week 1's goals are to outline the system architecture, explain operating system selections, specify networking and workstation choices, and use CLI-based system inspection commands to confirm the server environment.
 This creates a strong technical basis for performance testing, security hardening, and optimization in the future.By creating a secure, headless server environment and enforcing exclusive command-line-based administration, this phase directly supports:

+- **LO3** – Security assessment and protection mechanisms
+- **LO4** – Command-line proficiency for system configuration and inspection

 ---

 ## 2. System Architecture Overview